Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Raising chickens is permitted in certain zoning categories if it meets requirements.
-Please call the Village Building Department at 708-301-1301 to find out if your property is eligible.
+Please view the Rules and Regulations for chickens here.
+If you have any additional questions please call the Village Building Department at 708-301-1301.

 No. The Village does not require vehicle stickers.

-Please contact the Homer Highway Department at (708) 301-0246.
-The Homer Road District does snow plowing in the Village.
+Please contact the Public Works Department at (708) 966-0059.
+The Public Works Department does snow plowing in the Village.